 This baby had a 9.7% weight loss at 36 hours of age.

-Using the NEWT tracking tool, this baby was identified to have excessive weight loss at discharge.
+Using the NEWT tracking tool, this baby was identified with excessive weight loss at discharge.
 He had lost much more weight than 95% of vaginally born babies, placing him at risk for complications of insufficient feeding.

-Note: This NEWT weight loss nomogram has not been tied to long-term clinical outcomes.
-Therefore, a child at the 50th percentile can still experience complications.
-Every child has their own tolerance for weight loss.
-A child who is crying inconsolably or not waking up and staying awake while nursing (lethargic) is displaying signs of distress and may in fact require supplementation at less than 7% weight loss or 75%ile weight loss.
-In fact, lead author of the Academy of Breastfeeding Medicine (ABM) Supplementation Guidelines, Dr. Casey Rosen-Carole has stated that, "If the baby is hungry and they're not getting enough milk out of the mother's breast, then they need to be supplemented," she says.
-"If lactogenesis hasn't happened and you're at day 2 or 3 and the baby is not acting full at the breast, they have excess weight loss, or they are not peeing or pooping appropriately, then I think every breastfeeding expert is going to agree that it's time to develop an infant feeding plan that includes supplementation."

-6. I re quest my baby to be weighed on the following schedule: Twice daily to closely monitor weight loss (recommended for exclusively breastfed babies) Once daily (may be sufficient for combo-fed and formula-fed babies) 7.
-I w sh for my child to lose no more than (select all that apply): 4.5% in the first 24 hours 7% of birth weight at any time >75%ile of the Newborn Weight Loss nomogram the event that my child reaches 4.5% weight loss in the first 24 hours, 7% weight loss time, or >75%ile on the NEWT, I would like to: 0 Express colostrum/transitional milk and feed it to my child by syringe/spoon/cup/bottle If little to no milk is present, I would like to be offered screened and pasteurized donor milk if available and if my child has a medical indication for it (prematurity) If little to no milk is present, I would like to supplement my child with formula I wish for my child to be supplemented to their satisfaction and lose as little weight as possible (for breastfeeding mothers, supplementation must occur only after nursing to stimulate milk production additional milk expression may also be recommended).
-I would like an immediate glucose check (recommended) hypern 7% birth weight loss has been associated with increased rates of hyperbilirubinemia and atremia.
-Birth weight should be measured immediately after delivery.
-[Resource: IV Fluids Do Not Weight Loss] insuff rould like additional screening to protect my baby from complications due to cient milk intake while exclusively breastfeeding.
-I would like my child to be ored by (select all that apply): 00 00 Once daily transcutaneous skin checks (or serum bilirubin test if necessary) for jaundice levels Glucose monitoring (hypoglycemia in healthy, full-term, exclusively breastfed babies has been shown to occur in 1 in 10 babies overall and 1 in 4 first-born babies in the first 48 hours) Glucose (blood sugar) check at my request if my baby is showing signs of persistent hunger Screening for dehydration and high sodium (hypernatremia \geq 145 mEq/L, which has been recently shown to occur to as many as 36% of exclusively breastfed newborns and can occur by 4.77% weight loss) Weight, glucose, sodium and bilirubin check within one hour of discharge N Tote: (No weight loss threshold protects a newborn from hypoglycemia and its negative effects on the brain.
-Only glucose checks and providing sufficient calories protect against hypoglycemia.
-Newer data suggests that even early, transitional hypoglycemia (<40 mg/dL) within six hours of birth, even without symptoms, can be associated with long-term impaired brain development.
-The Pediatric Endocrine Society recommends maintaining glucose levels above 50 mg/dL the first 48 hours and above 60 mg/dL thereafter.
-While oral dextrose (sugar water) has been used to correct hypoglycemia in the hospital, it has been shown to be less effective than donor breast milk or formula at correcting hypoglycemia.
+6. I request my baby to be weighed on the following schedule:

+- Twice daily to closely monitor weight loss (recommended for exclusively breastfed babies) - Once daily (may be sufficient for combo-fed and formula-fed babies)

+7. I wish for my child to lose no more than (select all that apply):

+- \Box 4.5% in the first 24 hours - □ 7% of birth weight at any time

+□ >75%ile of the Newborn Weight Loss nomogram

+8. In the event that my child reaches 4.5% weight loss in the first 24 hours, 7% weight loss at any time, or >75% ile on the NEWT, I would like to:

+- D Express colostrum/transitional milk and feed it to my child by syringe/spoon/cup/bottle - □ If little to no milk is present, I would like to be offered screened and pasteurized donor milk if available and if my child has a medical indication for it (prematurity) - □ If little to no milk is present, I would like to supplement my child with formula - □ I wish for my child to be supplemented to their satisfaction and lose as little weight as possible (for breastfeeding mothers, supplementation must occur only after nursing to stimulate milk production; additional milk expression may also be recommended). - □ I would like an immediate glucose check (recommended)

-10 Normal TIC abnormal intant tooding cianc TU.
-NULHIA V 3. aviivi illai шиаш .
-ICCUIIIE .
-312113.
+Note: >7% birth weight loss has been associated with increased rates of hyperbilirubinemia and hypernatremia.
+[Resource: IV Fluids Do Not Inflate Weight Loss]

+9. I would like additional screening to protect my baby from complications due to insufficient milk intake while exclusively breastfeeding.
+I would like my child to be monitored by (select all that apply):

+- Once daily transcutaneous skin checks (or serum bilirubin test if necessary) for jaundice levels. - Glucose monitoring (hypoglycemia in healthy, full-term, exclusively breastfed babies has been shown to occur in 1 in 10 babies overall and 1 in 4 first-born babies in the first 48 hours. - Glucose (blood sugar) check at my request. - Screening for dehydration and high sodium (hypernatremia ≥ 145 mEq/L, which has been recently shown to occur to as many as 36% of exclusively breastfed newborns and can occur by 4.77% weight loss). - □ Weight, glucose, sodium and bilirubin check within one hour of discharge

+Note: (No weight loss threshold protects a newborn from hypoglycemia and its negative effects on the brain.
+Only glucose decks and providing sufficient calories protect against hypoglycemia.
+Newer data suggests that even early, transitional hypoglycemia within six hours of birth, even without symptoms, can be associated with long-term impaired brain development.)

+10. Normal vs. abnormal infant feeding signs: